- What is Organisation Design?

 The concept of Intelligent Leadership has been developed by John Mattone in his book Intelligent Leadership (Mattone, 2013).
-As with other models, it tries to identifies the components of leadership success through an inventory of competencies.
+As with other models, it tries to identify the components of leadership success through an inventory of competencies.

-The inner core consists of the intrapersonal (i.e., self-concept, character, values, references, beliefs, thoughts, emotions) and interpersonal elements (i.e., behavioral tendencies) that strongly impact how effectively you acquire and cultivate the nine outer-core leadership competencies.
+The inner core consists of the intrapersonal (i.e., self-concept, character, values, references, beliefs, thoughts, emotions) and interpersonal elements (i.e., behavioural tendencies) that strongly impact how effectively you acquire and cultivate the nine outer-core leadership competencies.
 Predictive relationships exist between your inner and outer core.
 His model also envisions a maturity cycle, with 9 different types of leadership styles.

 Leadership Strataplex Model